-Measured concentrations were taken from EPA's Ambient Monitoring Archive, which includes National Air Toxics Trends Stations and state and local monitors reported to the Air Quality System.
-For the 2014 NATA, the exact locations of the monitors were used for the model-to-monitor comparison, an approach that increases accuracy over previous assessments.
-For more details about the model-to-monitor analyses for previous assessments, see Comparison of 1996 ASPEN Modeling System Results to Monitored Concentrations (EPA 2002c), Comparison of 2002 Model-Predicted Concentrations to Monitored Data (EPA 2010b).
+Measured concentrations were taken from EPA's Ambient Monitoring Archive for HAPs, which includes National Air Toxics Trends Stations, state and local monitors reported to the Air Quality System, and other monitoring data collected from sources outside of AQS.
+For AirToxScreen, the exact locations of the monitors were used for the model-to-monitor comparison, an approach that increases accuracy over previous assessments.
+For more details about the model-to-monitor analyses for previous assessments, see Comparison of 1996 ASPEN Modeling System Results to Monitored Concentrations (EPA 2002c), Comparison of 1999 Model-Predicted Concentrations to Monitored Data (EPA 2006b), Comparison of 2002 Model-Predicted Concentrations to Monitored Data (EPA 2009) and Comparison of 2005 Model-Predicted Concentrations to Monitored Data (EPA 2010b).